What is a Geotube System?

 Geotube is a system in which woven fabric tubes are filled with lake-bottom sediment or organic matter and laid on top of each other along a shoreline to help stabilize the bank.

-• Sod does not grow on top of Geotubes so as the dirt underneath gradually washes out, the sod on top dies leaving ugly, exposed tubes on your shoreline.
+- Sod does not grow on top of polypropylene or polyethylene bags; so the dirt underneath gradually washes out, while the the sod on top dies leaving ugly, exposed tubes or mats on your shoreline.

-• The companies that install them are not marine contractors so Geotubes are all they’re permitted to do!
+- The companies that install them are not marine contractors so Geotubes and poly bags are all they’re permitted to do!
 It is the only option they offer their clients.

 “Our old geotubes have separated from the shoreline and are floating like logs out in the lake.” ~ Wes, Board Member, Country Creek